Kyriosity/read-write/README+/pencraft/README+/essays/README+/NullRefError.md

 <p align="center"><b>Charging <code>null</code> for errors is like accusing <code>zero</code> for one can divide by it.</b></p>

-First of all, `NullReference` is not a bubo, bug, stub, or rudiment.
+First of all, `NullReference` is not a popped transistor, ghost, bug, stub, rudiment, or malware.
 It's a logical, initial, and valid state of objects.
-And when neglected, it notifies sincerely about this rude error.
+When neglected, it sincerely warns about a breach.

 ### Blaming the messenger